edX Online

 3. Advance your career with an executive education program focused on research-driven training.

-Frequently asked questions about nutrition courses
+Frequently asked questions about nutrition

-How does one become a certified nutritionist?
+How long does it take to become a dietitian?